Skip to main content

 State Library of South Australia Forecourt

-Institute Building, North Terrace
+Institute Building, State Library of South Australia, North Terrace

 How do I get to the State Library by public transport?